 This paper studies the role of stochastic contracts in aligning an agent's unobserved risk-taking behavior with a principal's preferences.
 In a departure from the existing literature, the principal in our model does not know the agent's risk preferences: instead, she is at least slightly uncertain.
 I characterize the set of risk-aligned contracts under which the agent chooses risks as if his goal were to maximize the principal's payoff.
 All risk-aligned contracts are stochastic.
 I exhibit a general contracting environment in which these contracts are worst-case optimal.

 I study a contracting environment in which there are repeated interactions between a time-inconsistent agent who does not completely understand his own future behavior and a better-informed principal.
 Although the agent’s initial beliefs are incorrect, he learns to more accurately forecast his future behavior by inspecting his own choice history.
 However, the principal is able to manipulate the evolution of the agent’s beliefs by selectively pooling agent types, and this mechanic is the emphasis of the paper.
 I conclude that, in many circumstances, learning does little to protect the agent or to promote efficiency.
-Furthermore, if the agent’s beliefs initially reflect some degree of pessimism, his ability to learn can actually diminish his long-run average payoff.
+Furthermore, if the agent’s beliefs initially reflect some degree of pessimism, his ability to learn can actually leave him worse off in the long run.
 I show that while competition between principals protects the agent with a favorable up-front transfer, the critical inefficiencies demonstrated in the monopoly case still apply, with particularly inefficient contracts offered in early periods.
 Finally, I conclude with an analysis of restrictions to the allowable contract space that improve social welfare and facilitate learning by the agent.